UmaOji/BankCSR/README.md

 | **North East (NE)**  | 2,273,751         | 501                            |
 | **South East (SE)**  | 4,672,951         | 509                            |

-### Key Insights
+#### Key Insights
 - **Highest Spending:** Q3 has the highest spending across all banks, likely due to holiday and summer activities.
 - **Beneficiaries:** The **South-South** region received the highest number of beneficiaries, followed by **South-West**.
 - **Spending Patterns:** The spending fluctuates throughout the year, with peak spending during Q3.

 ## Correlations and Relationships
 #### 1. CSR Spending Across Quarters (Q1, Q2, Q3, Q4)
-- **Relationship:** Analyzing how CSR spending changes over time can reveal seasonal or cyclical trends, particularly focusing on quarters (Q1, Q2, Q3, Q4).
+- **Relationship:** Analyzing how CSR spending changes over time will reveal seasonal or cyclical trends, particularly focusing on quarters (Q1, Q2, Q3, Q4).
-- **Analysis:** Calculating the correlation between spending in different quarters can uncover any patterns (e.g., whether high spending in one quarter predicts high spending in another).
+- **Analysis:** Calculating the correlation between spending in different quarters will uncover any patterns (e.g., whether high spending in one quarter predicts high spending in another).
-- **Potential Insights:**
+- **Insights:**
   - Positive correlation between **Q3** and **Q4** might suggest consistently high spending during the end of the year, due to summer and holiday activities.
   - Weak or negative correlation between **Q1** and **Q4** may indicate seasonal variations in spending.
 **Example:**